istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

     * Individual cluster Pod CIDR ranges and service CIDR ranges must be unique across the multicluster environment and may not overlap.

-    * All nodes' pod CIDR in every cluster must be routable to every other nodes' pod CIDR.
+    * All nodes' pod CIDR in every cluster must be routeable to every other nodes' pod CIDR.

     * All Kubernetes control plane API servers must be routeable to each other.